-With this example, I printed these adjective task cards to where two pages fit on one sheet.
-They had to highlight the adjective and then underneath they used that adjective in a sentence.
+With this example, I printed these adjective task cards so two pages fit on one sheet.
+Students had to highlight the adjective and then underneath, they used that adjective in a sentence.

-Task cards are perfect for math stations and word work.
+Task cards are also perfect for math stations and word work.
 Most sets of task cards come with a direction page and a recording sheet.
-If not, you could easily make a set or have them solve on dry erase boards.
+If not, you can easily make a set or have them solve on dry erase boards.

 They will draw a task card and solve next to the matching letter or number on their recording sheet.
-You could even tape the cards around the room and let them play iSpy (as mentioned above) for a station activity!
+You could even tape the cards around the room and let them play iSpy (as mentioned above) for learning centers!

 What teacher doesn’t love a no prep lesson?
 Task cards are perfect for this!
-Display a page of task cards onto your board.
+Simply display a page of task cards onto your white board.

-Using a dry erase board, have your student divide it into four parts and label each box.
-In this example, they solved card A in the A box.
+Using a dry erase board, have your students divide it into four parts and label each box.
+In this place value example, they solved card A in the A box.
 Once all four problems are solved, change the page on your screen.
-Easy peasy lemon squeezy!

 For this activity, each student will need some sort of headband.
 You can easily create these using sentence strips and paperclips.
-Tape a sentence strip around a students head to make a hat.
+Tape a sentence strip around each students’ head to make a hat.
 On the front of the hat, place a paperclip.
 This will hold up the task card.

-Place a task card on each students headband using a paperclip.
+Place a task card on each student’s headband using a paperclip.
 They will use their clipboards and recording sheet to pair up and solve the problem on their partner’s head.
 Then they will switch and find a new partner.
 They keep trading partners until they have solved all the cards.
-When they get back to their desk, they can remove the card for their headband and solve.
+When they get back to their desk, they can remove the card on their own headband and solve.